mkdocs/mkdocs/docs/user-guide/custom-themes.md

         main.html
         ...

-You would include the following setting to use the custom theme directory:
+You would include the following settings in `mkdocs.yml` to use the custom theme
+directory:

+    theme: null
     theme_dir: 'custom_theme'

 !!!
 Note

-    Generally, when building your own theme, the `theme` configuration setting would be left blank.
+    Generally, when building your own custom theme, the `theme` configuration setting would be set to `null`.
 However, if used in combination with the `theme_dir` configuration value a custom theme can be used to replace only specific parts of a built-in theme.
-For example, with the above layout and if you set `theme: mkdocs` then the `main.html` file would replace that in the theme but otherwise the theme would remain the same.
+For example, with the above layout and if you set `theme: "mkdocs"` then the `main.html` file in the `theme_dir` would replace that in the theme but otherwise the `mkdocs` theme would remain the same.
 This is useful if you want to make small adjustments to an existing theme.

     For more specific information, see [styling your docs].